-processing subsystem, the camera platform and the helicopter platform.
-We have a geographical information system (GIS) which is a database that contains information about the geography, such as road structures and buildings, of the region we are flying in.
-The services include the reactive task procedures which are components linking the deliberative services with the camera and helicopter controllers, a chronicle recognition engine for reasoning about scenarios, and a temporal logic progression engine that can be used for execution monitoring and other tasks based on the evaluation of temporal logic formulas.
+In Figure 1 an example of a concrete instantiation of the DyKnow framework that we use in our experimental UAV architecture is shown.
+There are three virtual sensors, the image processing subsystem, the camera platform and the helicopter platform.
+We have a geographical information system (GIS) which is a database that contain information about the geography, like road structures and buildings, of the region we are flying in.
+The services include the reactive task procedures which are components linking the deliberative services with the camera and helicopter controllers, a chronicle recognition engine for reasoning about scenarios, and a temporal logic progression engine for execution monitoring and other tasks related to evaluating temporal logic formulas.

-B. Ontology
+2.2 Ontology

 Ontologically, we view the external and internal environment of the agent as consisting of physical and non-physical entities, properties associated with these entities, and relations between these entities.
 The properties and relations associated with entities will be called features.
 Features may be static or dynamic.
 Due to the potentially dynamic nature of a feature, that is, its ability to change values through time, a fluent is associated with each feature.
 A fluent is a function of time whose range is the feature's type.
-Some examples of features are the velocity of an object, the road segment of a vehicle, and the distance between two car objects.
+Some examples of features would be the velocity of an object, the road segment of a vehicle, and the distance between two car objects.

-C. Object Identifiers and Domains
+2.3 Object Identifiers and Domains

 An object identifier refers to a specific entity and provides a handle to it.
 Example entities are "the colored blob", "the car being tracked" or "the entity observed by the camera".

 The same entity in the world may have several different identifiers referring to it and a composite entity (consisting of a set of entities) can be referred to with a single identifier.
-Three examples of this are shown in Fig. 2.
-In the first example we have two representations of the same entity, in this case blob1 and blob2 which could be blobs extracted from two different pictures by the image processing system, that we may or may not know refer to the same entity.
+Three examples of this are shown in Figure 2.
+In the first example we have two representations of the same entity, in this case blob1 and blob2 which could be blobs extracted from two different pictures, that we may or may not know refer to the same entity.
 In the second example we have blob3 and car1 which represents two different aspects of the same entity.
 An example of object identifiers referring to a composite entity may occur when several object identifiers refer to the same entity at different levels of abstraction, such as the car entity referred to by car2 and the hood and wheel entities referred to by hood and wheel.